AAWebDesigning/BcChessMastersWebsite/PRODUCT.md

 - Skip-to-content link, `<main>` landmark, and a skip-free heading outline on every page

 Future work should hold this line rather than treat it as a one-time cleanup.

+**One accepted exception**, decided by the owner on 2026-07-29: the player title abbreviation (CM / NM / FM / IM / GM) in the pre-registered roster uses the lit brass `#cba24a` on white, measuring 2.38:1.
+This is a deliberate visual choice and is not to be "corrected" by a future accessibility pass without asking.
+It is the only knowing exception; everything else holds AA.